omveda/mapd-vega-mapboxgl-geo/README.md

 This repo has vega spec examples that use the Geo data types like point, polygon and line.

+## Install

-## Install using yarn is preferred
+Install using yarn is the preferred method.

 ```
 yarn install